-CERTIFICATION IN GUIDANCE AND COUNSELING
+CERTIFICATION IN SCHOOL COUNSELING

-The School Counseling program is approved by the Florida Department of Education (FDOE).
+The School Counseling program is approved by the Florida Department of Education (FDOE) and is nationally recognized through the American School Counselor Association (ASCA) Specialized Professional Association (SPA) under the Council for the Accreditation of Educator Preparation (CAEP).
 All requirements for certification in the School Counseling subject area will be fulfilled prior to degree conferral, including all curriculum and examination requirements.

-A degree conferred by any College of Psychology program, including those that are NCATE/CAEP accredited, may not automatically mean (1) acceptance of the program curricula by a given state for the purpose of professional licensure or certification; (2) acceptance of the program curricula for the purpose of any nongovernmental certification; or (3) satisfaction of an employer's preconditions/qualifications for employment.
+A degree conferred by any College of Psychology program, including those that are CAEP accredited, may not automatically mean (1) acceptance of the program curricula by a given state for the purpose of professional licensure or certification; (2) acceptance of the program curricula for the purpose of any nongovernmental certification; or (3) satisfaction of an employer's preconditions/qualifications for employment.

-Students are responsible for verifying periodically their individual eligibility for licensure, certification, internship, and employment through careful review of the applicable requirements of specific states, provinces, agencies and employers, as such requirements are subject to change without notice.
+Candidates are responsible for verifying periodically their individual eligibility for licensure, certification, internship, and employment through careful review of the applicable requirements of specific states, provinces, agencies and employers, as such requirements are subject to change without notice.

-Candidates who do not hold an active and valid professional teaching certificate will be required to complete additional course work or submit documentation as required by the state.
+Candidates who do not have a teaching endorsement in reading or ESOL will be required to complete additional course work or submit documentation as required by the state.
 Candidates are responsible for verifying requirements for certification in School Counseling with their local school board certification office or with the Florida Department of Education.
 State of Florida approval for certification does not necessarily apply to certification requirements in other states.
 Certification requirements are subject to change.
 All costs related to certification and the FTCE are the responsibility of the candidate.